-So I told Windows to create an icon-linked folder in the OneDrive folder called Personal which actually points to the C: Test OneDrive Test folder.
+So I told Windows to create an icon-linked folder in the OneDrive folder called Personal, which points to the C: Test OneDrive Test folder.
 Once the link is created, you’ll see a Personal folder inside the OneDrive folder:

-If you open that folder, the path will show up as if it’s stored in OneDrive Personal, when it’s stored in the Test folder.
-So now you can add files to the directory from either location and both will have the same content as it is actually a directory, not two.
+If you open that folder, the path will show up as if stored in OneDrive Personal when stored in the Test folder.
+You can add files to the directory from either location, and both will have the same content as it is a directory, not two.
 That’s it!

 Sync folders to Google Drive

 For Google Drive, start by downloading the Backup and Sync software mentioned above.
-When you start the installation, you will get the following screen for step 2:
+When you begin the installation, you will get the following screen for step 2:

-By default, it will choose Desktop, Documents and Pictures, but you can click Choose Folder and choose any folder you want.
-You can also click the Change link to only back up pictures and videos, or add file extensions that you don’t want to sync.
+By default, it will choose Desktop, Documents, and Pictures, but you can click Choose Folder and choose any folder you want.
+You can also click the Change link to back up pictures and videos or add file extensions that you don’t want to sync.

 In step 3, you choose the folders you want to sync down to your local computer.
-What I usually do is just uncheck Sync My Drive to this computer , as I just use it as a backup for my computer.
+I usually do uncheck Sync My Drive to this computer, as I use it as a backup for my computer.

 So you have it!
 Now, you can sync any folder on your computer with the cloud service.
-Either you will have to create a symbolic link or maybe have a feature whereby you can choose which folders you want to sync.
-If you have any questions or problems, post a comment here and I will try to help.
+You will have to create a symbolic link or maybe have a feature whereby you can choose which folders you want to sync.
+If you have any questions or problems, post a comment here, and I will try to help.
 Enjoy!